the-technat/dotfiles/README.md

 There should be no preinstalled node version installed via nvm, install them when needed.

+### Terraform

+Latest version is preinstalled and ready to use.
+Should be compatible with all other versions too, so no multi-version support needed.

 ### Go

 The latest version of go is installed and ready to use.
+Other versions are automatically used by the go's smart toolchain if needed.

 </details>